Quest Magazine - Home

 What are the main roles in construction health and safety?

-• investigating accidents and recommending improvements to health and safety standards
+• Writing comprehensive reports to highlight findings and suggest improvements to health and safety practices.

-• advising on protective clothing and safety equipment
+• Advising on the use of protective clothing and safety equipment to ensure worker safety.

 Transferable skills